 Introduction to the Tutorial: Karlijn's Approach

-Karlijn, an accomplished guitarist featured on the Siccas Guitars channel, begins the tutorial by expressing her fondness for Erik Satie as one of her favorite piano composers.
-She emphasizes that "Gymnopédie No. 1" is a highly requested piece among the channel's followers and provides a detailed guide on how to play this composition on the classical guitar.
+Karlijn, an accomplished guitarist featured on the Siccas Guitars channel, begins the tutorial by expressing her fondness for Erik Satie as one of her favourite piano composers.
+She emphasises that "Gymnopédie No. 1" is a highly requested piece among the channel's followers and provides a detailed guide on how to play this composition on the classical guitar.

 Choosing the Right Guitar for This Piece